Self-care

 Spirituality & Personal Beliefs

-The last domain in this article focuses on personal beliefs which included spirituality and religion.
-It might be helpful to also think about your personal values and the role they play in your quality of life.
+The last domain in this article focuses on personal beliefs, which include spirituality and religion.
+It might also be helpful to consider your values and their role in your life.

 • Is religion/spirituality important to you?

-• Do you have people in your life that discuss your personal beliefs with?
+• Do you have people in your life to discuss your personal beliefs with?

 • Is spirituality a source of confusion for you?